mmAS13/Caffelo-Coffee-Shop/README.md

 # Key Features
 Bootstrap 5 Framework: Utilizes Bootstrap’s powerful grid system and components for a mobile-first design.

-Fully Responsive: Seamlessly adapts to all screen sizes, including desktops, tablets, and smartphones.
+Fully Responsive: Seamlessly adapts to all screen sizes, including desktops, tablets.

 Sticky Navigation Bar: A functional, branded navbar that allows easy access to Home, About, Menu, Products, Gallery, and Contact sections.